 The next day I churned another batch of ice cream from one of the aged bases.
 Curious to see if even longer aging produced different results, I churned the other two batches 24 hours apart for a total of four ice cream samples aged zero to three days before eating.
 Once all the ice creams were firmed up to the same scoopable texture, the Serious Eats tasting panel sampled the ice creams in a blind taste test, scoring them for their vanilla flavor, creamy texture, and overall preference.*

-*Astute readers may notice that this isn't a totally fair test, since some of the ice creams were sitting in the freezer for longer than others.
+*Granted, this isn't a totally fair test, since some of the ice creams were sitting in the freezer for longer than others.
 But homemade ice cream lasts about a week before any real decline in quality, and if a little freezer time was enough to override any impact of aging on flavor or texture, well, the effect isn't very strong to begin with.
 Without a time machine that can bring the exact same batch of ice cream base into the future, this is the best we can do.

 Going in, tasters didn't know what, if any, differences there were between the ice creams.
 In fact, I got more than one question asking if there was any difference between the samples.
 After scoring their results I understood why.
 See for yourself: